CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 ### Module 4: Embedding with RLS

-In this part, we will create a role in order to enable row level security.
-In our case, we are going to apply row level security (RLS) on Internal v/s External stores so that,internal users can only see internal sales data and external users can only see external sales data.
+In this part, we will create a role to enable row level security.
+In our case, we are going to apply row level security (RLS) on Internal v/s External stores so that, internal users can only see internal sales data and external users can only see external sales data.

 1. From Desktop, open **File explorer (1)**, navigate to `C:\LabFiles` **(2)** directory, and open ** Sales and Returns Sample without RLS.pbix (3)** file.